 As long as we use the little machine as headless server all is well - and installing graphics spoils all real time cyclic process control endeavour.
-Linuxes on other OSs with graphics do this by dozens of busy extra services all running around.
-Adding graphics to a non graphical OS like Unix/Linux means adding a lot of foreign objects in various variants.
+Probably, Linuxes with graphics do this by dozens of busy extra services all running around.
+Adding graphics to a non graphical OS means adding a lot of foreign objects in various variants.